apache/nuttx/configs/skp16c26/README.txt

    GCC is built twice.
 First a initial, "bootstap" GCC is produced in toolchain_build_m32c/gcc-4.2.4-initial, then the final GCC is produced in toolchain_build_m32c/gcc-4.2.4-final.
-The above error will occur twice:  Once for the intial GCC build (see above) and once for the final GCC build.
+The above error will occur twice:  Once for the initial GCC build (see above) and once for the final GCC build.
 For the final GCC build, the workaround is the same except that the directory will be toolchain_build_m32c/gcc-4.2.4-final/gcc.